mckinsey/vizro/vizro-core/docs/pages/user-guides/card-button.md

 ## Cards

 The [`Card`][vizro.models.Card] is a flexible and extensible component, allowing for customization via Markdown text.
-For a basic guide on markdown text, please refer to the documentation [here](https://markdown-guide.readthedocs.io/en/latest/).
+Refer to any online guide for [basic markdown usage](https://markdown-guide.readthedocs.io/en/latest/).

 You can add a [`Card`][vizro.models.Card] to your dashboard by inserting the [`Card`][vizro.models.Card] into the `components` argument of the [`Page`][vizro.models.Page].